 Following his ordination, he “cut his priestly teeth” in campus ministry, spending one year at Assumption University in Windsor, Ontario, the next seven at St. Joseph’s College in Edmonton, Alberta, and then three more at the University of St. Thomas in Houston, Texas.

 In 2002, he once again walked the yellow brick halls of St. Michael’s College School, but this time as a teacher.
 “It was a dream come true.
 I was teaching the sons of those with whom I had graduated,” he said.

 From 2005, he taught Theology and French at Catholic Central in Detroit, Michigan, and in 2012 he was named the school’s President.
 The year 2014 marked another homecoming as he returned to St. Michael’s, this time serving as its President until 2018.

-Father Thompson serves the Congregation as its Vocation Director, and in this role he is all too familiar with one of the Congregation’s biggest challenges.
-“There aren’t enough of us to do all the work that God wants us to do,” he said, and there are far fewer Basilians at St. Michael’s now than during his student days.
-“Fewer Basilians means we need to soak the institution with Basilian culture; it requires more of a concerted effort on our part,” he said.
+Father Thompson has served the Congregation as its Vocation Director, and in this role he was all too familiar with one of the Congregation’s biggest challenges.
+“There aren’t enough of us to do all the work that God wants us to do,” he said.